joelchristopherson/CreativeCoding1HW/Week 5/ReadMe.md

+## Week 5 Homework

-## In this homework, let’s take Alice for a spin and see what we can do.
+In this homework, let’s take Alice for a spin and see what we can do.

 1) Create an Alice application
 2) It can be a game or a story